-Night of the Zombies is a low-budget horror film directed by Joel M. Reed and starring adult movie star Jamie Gillis, released under many titles, all of which are equally confusing and cause endless mix-ups with similarly-titled movies.
+Night of the Zombies is an American horror film directed by Joel M. Reed and starring Jamie Gillis, released under many titles, all of which are equally confusing and cause endless mix-ups with similarly-titled movies.
 Listed below are the monikers the film has appeared under:

 Battalion of the Living Dead – an alternative US title, rarely seen, which is unfortunate as it’s one of the few that would distinguish it from others.